 By default only the LDO is used.
-This is useful in low cost applications where the cost of the extra self needed for a DC-DC converter is prohibitive.
+This is useful in low cost applications where the cost of the extra components needed for a DC-DC converter is prohibitive.
 Using only a linear regulator implies that the RX or TX current is almost doubled.
-This function allows to specify if DC-DC or LDO is used for power regulation.
+This function specifies if DC-DC or LDO is used for power regulation.
 The regulation mode is defined by parameter regModeParam.

 This function is clearly related to the hardware implementation of the device.
-The user should always use this command while knowing what has been implemented at the hardware level.
+The user should always use this command knowing what has been implemented at the hardware level.